Skip to main content

 Supported SDK languages and versions:

-You can define pagination directly in the OpenAPI specification using the x-liblab-pagination annotation.
+You can define pagination directly in the OpenAPI spec using the x-liblab-pagination annotation.
 This approach allows pagination to be integrated directly to the API structure, as shown in the following example:

 petstore.json